openmcp-project/build/README.md

 Adding new specialized tasks in addition to the imported generic ones is straightforward: simply add the task definitions in the importing Taskfile.

 It is also possible to exclude or overwrite generic tasks.
-The following example uses an `external-apis` task that should be executed as part of the generic `generate:code` task, and it adds a envtest dependency to the `validate:test` task.
+The following example uses an `external-apis` task that should be executed as part of the generic `generate:code` task.

 Overwriting basically works by excluding and re-defining the generic task that should be overwritten.
 If the generic task's logic should be kept as part of the overwritten definition, the generic file needs to be imported a second time with `internal: true`, so that the original task can be called.

+Note that some tasks are re-used internally with a different name due to the way `task` handles scoping.
+If you overwrite a task and run into issues, you might have to overwrite the same task again with a different name.
+In theory, adding a fitting alias to the overwrite should suffice.
+This theory has not yet been tested, though.

 ```yaml
 includes: